osmlab/csv-err/README.md

 ![](./csv-err.png)

 ### Installation on OS X
 - We assume that you have the following prerequisites installed/would prefer that we not install them for you: GDAL, postgis and s3cmd.
 All are available via [Homebrew](http://brew.sh).
+Be sure to install GDAL with Postgres support: `brew install gdal --with-postgresql`.

 ### Installation on Ubuntu
 - create your instance, I use `c3.xlarge`, others likely need some adjustments